-Upperclassmen (from all Pitt campuses) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
+Upperclass students (including transfers from a regional campus) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
 Applicants are required to complete two essay prompts which can be found here and submit a letter of recommendation from an instructor or academic advisor.
-Applications for upperclassmen open in the spring for the following academic year.
+Applications for upperclass students open in the spring for the following academic year.
 Follow the link below to begin the application process.

 Deadline: May 31, 2021